nico/hack/llvmgnsyncbot/README.md

 1. In a tmux or screen session, or a CRD window, run `../hack/llvmgnsyncbot/syncbot.sh` while in the LLVM checkout.
 Then disconnect from the builder.

-1. To automatically start the sync script after reboots on linux, create a file in your home directory containing this script (with paths adjusted), run `chmod +x` on it, and add it to `crontab -e` as described in the script:
+1. To automatically start the sync script after reboots:

+   On linux, create a file    in your home directory containing this script (with paths adjusted), run `chmod +x` on it, and add it to `crontab -e` as described in the script:

        #!/bin/bash